Selecting a Final Resting Place after Cremation

 Those that survive the deceased have many official, “traditional” options.
 If a specific location isn’t desired, many cemeteries offer a columbarium, which is a specific space or niche in walls where ashes in their urn or another container can be placed.
 It’s also possible to bury ashes in a grave, and this can be done in combination with other cremated remains, or, if a family plot is owned, it can be done there.
 In Iowa City, we’re very fortunate to have two local cemeteries with columbarium’s and most of our local cemeteries allow for more than one cremation burial on a space; depending on the cemetery and lot dimensions, the number of urns allowed on one lot, or grave space may vary.
 Several area churches have also constructed columbariums on their property to better serve their parishioners.

-For veterans and their dependants, the Iowa Veterans Cemetery near Van Meter provides space for in-ground burial of cremated remains as well as niche space in their columbarium walls.
-Rock Island and Keokuk National Cemetery also provided options for families choosing cremation, wether in-ground or columbarium.
+For veterans and their dependents, the Iowa Veterans Cemetery near Van Meter provides space for in-ground burial of cremated remains as well as niche space in their columbarium walls.
+Rock Island and Keokuk National Cemetery also provided options for families choosing cremation, whether in-ground or columbarium.

 For those that prefer to scatter ashes, some cemeteries offer “scattering gardens” which are sanctioned areas where ashes may be freely scattered to return to the earth.